-Plans are well underway in Government to change the way farmers receive state support.
-As we discussed in our recent blog, The new Environmental Land Management Scheme (ELMS) will see subsidies move away from direct payments for the amount of land farmed and instead see a regime which rewards farmers for the work undertaken to enhance the environment and invest in sustainable food production.
+With the Agriculture Bill making its way through parliament, the transition towards farmers being paid for ‘public goods’ is well underway.
+This will see subsidies move away from direct payments for the amount of land farmed and instead see a regime which rewards farmers for the work undertaken to enhance the environment and invest in sustainable food production.
 With known changes for farm subsidies around the corner, now is the time to make sure that your farm is fit for the future.

 Whatever action a business takes, it’s worth considering whether you might qualify for research and development (R&D) tax relief.
 Research and development tax relief is available when a project is undertaken to achieve an advance in science or technology by resolving some kind of uncertainty.

 HMRC’s definition of what qualifies for R&D tax relief is quite broad and there are a number of activities that may qualify for R&D tax relief.
 If your business is incurring costs investigating one of the activities listed below, additional R&D tax relief may be available.
 The costs must be in relation to research for which the solution is not commonly available.

 - Machine alterations

 - Soil management